-When Anzalone moved to the professional ranks following the 1989-90 season, Jackson took over as the head coach of the Lakers and in a six-year span (1991-96), guided them to six consecutive NCAA appearances, including three-straight trips to the title game from 1992 through 1994.
+When Anzalone moved to the pro ranks following the 1989-90 season, Jackson took over as the head coach of the Lakers and in a six-year span (1991-96), guided them to six consecutive NCAA appearances, including three-straight trips to the title game.

 In his first season behind the Lakers' bench, Jackson's squad was 33-10-3 overall and 26-2-4 in league play, winning the CCHA regular-season and tournament titles.
 They lost in the NCAA quarterfinals to Clarkson, two games to one.

 A year later, Lake Superior State ran off its second 30-plus win season under Jackson, going 30-9-4 on the year, while finishing second in the league with a 20-8-4 mark.
-The Lakers proceeded to knock off Alaska Anchorage and Minnesota in the regionals before beating Michigan State (4-2) in the semifinals and Wisconsin (5-3) in Albany, N.Y., in the first of three consecutive trips to the NCAA finals.
+The Lakers advanced through the NCAA Tournament to knock off Wisconsin (5-3) in Albany, N.Y., in the first of three trips to the Frozen Four.

 The Lakers were 32-8-5 during the 1992-93 season and finished third in the CCHA with a 20-5-5 record.
 They captured the league's tournament title by beating Miami, 3-0, in the finals at Joe Louis Arena.
 Lake Superior defeated Minnesota-Duluth in the West Regional to advance to the finals at Milwaukee, Wis.
-There, the Lakers defeated Boston University in the semifinals and then faced Maine, led by Paul Kariya and Jim Montgomery, in the finals.
-A third-period rally by the Black Bears gave them a 5-4 win.
+There, the Lakers defeated Boston University in the semifinals before falling to Maine in the finals, 5-4.

-Lake Superior didn't dwell on the loss for long as the Lakers' success continued with a 31-10-4 record and a second-place CCHA finish in 1993-94.
+Lake Superior didn't dwell on that loss as the Lakers' rebounded with a 31-10-4 record and a second-place CCHA finish in 1993-94.
 After losing to Michigan in the CCHA championship game, Jackson's team rebounded by winning overtime games versus Northeastern (6-5), Michigan (5-4) and Harvard (3-2) to face Boston University in the title game at St. Paul, Minn.
 The Terriers weren't much of a match for the Lakers as they recorded their second championship in three years with a 9-1 win.

 Jackson's Lakers followed their second championship season in 1994-95 with a 23-12-6 record and won their fourth CCHA tournament title.
-In the NCAA tournament, Lake Superior defeated Clarkson in the first game of the East Regional and then lost to Boston University in the Regional final.
+In the NCAA tournament, they lost to Boston University in the Regional final.